 Clay has been added to beauty recipes for centuries, and it’s no secret that it can work wonders on skin.
 But with so many different kinds to choose from, you might be wondering how to pick the right type of clay for your skin and what other ingredients to use when making clay face masks.

 This quick guide will help you in your search for the perfect clay mask.
-Plus, we’ll show you how to make 5 clay face mask recipes using four ingredients or less.
+Plus, we’ll show you how to make 5 clay face mask recipes using 4 ingredients or less.

 5 Homemade Clay Face Mask Recipes